 Jean-Paul Fouchecourt is universally acknowledged as one of the foremost interpreters of the French baroque repertoire.
-His performances and over one hundred recordings including works by Rameau, Lully, Campra have received huge acclaim.
+His performances and over one hundred recordings including works by Rameau, Lully and Campra have received huge acclaim.
 He has also mastered repertoire from Berlioz to Offenbach, Ravel, Britten and Verdi.

-In 14/15 and beyond he sings L’Heure Espagnole with the San Francisco Symphony and Stuttgart Radio Symphony Orchestra, L'Enfant et les Sortileges at the Saito Kinen Festival, Don Curzio in Le Nozze di Figaro in concerts and a recording for Universal Music with the Chamber Orchestra of Europe conducted by Yannick Nézet-Séguin, Bardolfo in Falstaff with Bamberger Symphoniker, Monsieur Triquet in Eugene Onegin at Covent Garden, Blind in Die Fledermaus in Saito Kinen and a double bill of L'Enfant/L’Heure espagnole at Teatro alla Scala Milan.
+In the 15/16 season and beyond he sings Bardolfo in Le Nozze di Figaro with the Bamberger Symphoniker at the Lucerne Festival; Monsieur Triquet in Eugene Onegin at Covent Garden, Blind in Die Fledermaus in Saito Kinen and a double bill of L'Enfant/L’Heure espagnole at Teatro alla Scala Milan.

 Jean-Paul recently decided to dedicate a part of his time to passing on his expertise to young singers and is now Artistic Director of the SOL (Studio de l’Opera de Lyon).

 This is for information only.
 Please contact Camilla Wehmeyer for an up-to-date biography.